asnowc/jbod/README.md

 console.log(decodedData);
 ```

-Note that the id is used to map with the key name, it must be a positive integer, and it cannot be repeated。\
+Note that the id is used to map with the key name, it must be a positive integer, and it cannot be repeated.\
 For the any type, you don't have to write the type.
 In this case, you could have also defined it like this:

 ```ts